dengking/Parallel-computing/docs/Distributed-computing/index.md

 Distributed systems are groups of **networked computers** which share a common goal for their work.
 The terms "[concurrent computing](https://en.wikipedia.org/wiki/Concurrent_computing)", "[parallel computing](https://en.wikipedia.org/wiki/Parallel_computing)", and "distributed computing" have a lot of overlap, and no clear distinction exists between them.
 The same system may be characterized both as "parallel" and "distributed"; the processors in a typical distributed system run concurrently in parallel. **Parallel computing** may be seen as a particular tightly coupled form of **distributed computing**, and **distributed computing** may be seen as a loosely coupled form of **parallel computing**.
 Nevertheless, it is possible to roughly classify concurrent systems as "parallel" or "distributed" using the following criteria:

-- In parallel computing, all processors may have access to a [shared memory](https://en.wikipedia.org/wiki/Shared_memory_architecture) to exchange information between processors.
+1、In parallel computing, all processors may have access to a [shared memory](https://en.wikipedia.org/wiki/Shared_memory_architecture) to exchange information between processors.

-- In distributed computing, each processor has its own private memory ([distributed memory](https://en.wikipedia.org/wiki/Distributed_memory)).
+2、In distributed computing, each processor has its own private memory ([distributed memory](https://en.wikipedia.org/wiki/Distributed_memory)).
 Information is exchanged by passing messages between the processors.